allegro/bigflow/docs/cli.md

 **Building a PIP package**

 Call the `build-package` command to build a PIP package from your project.
-The command requires no parameters, all configuration is taken from `project_setup.py` (see [project_setup_and_build.md](project_setup_and_build.md)).
+The command requires no parameters, all configuration is taken from `project_setup.py` and `deployment_config.py` (see [project_setup_and_build.md](project_setup_and_build.md)).
 Your PIP package is saved to a `wheel` file in the `dist` dir.